Keyboard shortcuts

 Unlike many other languages, Odin has no exception mechanism.
 It does, though, have runtime “panics”, which are triggered by some operations, such as failing bounds checks.
 Panics will unwind the call stack, but there is no way in the language to catch and recover from these panics except to do some logging and cleanup before the program terminates.

 [!WARNING] Panics are not a mechanism for normal error handling!
-An error represents a non-ideal eventuality beyond your code’s control.
+An error represents a non-ideal eventuality beyond your programs’s control.
 A panic represents a bug in your code.

 Normal errors in Odin are represented as ordinary data values, and these errors should follow three strong conventions: